ignaciocampo/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model(DOM), is an interface to web pages.
+It is essentially an API to the page, allowing programs to read and manipulate the page content, structure, and styles.

 2. What is an event?

+Events occur when some sort of interaction takes place in a web page.
+This can be the  user clicking on something, moving the mouse over a certain element or pressing down certain keys on the keyboard

 3. What is an event listener?

+An event listener is a procedure or function in a computer program that waits for an event to occur, The listener is programmed to react to an input or signal by calling the event handler.

 4. Why would we convert a NodeList into an Array?

+NodeLists, are actually not a JavaScript API, but a browser API.
+NodeList is a more generic construct that may or may not be in the DOM, and thats why we convert a NodeList into an array

 5. What is a component?

+They are a part or element of a larger whole, especially a part of a machine or vehicle, in the case of html, they are parts of the page that will be making the our web page whole, they can also be reutilizable

 ### Git Set up